 - Clarify milestones and measures of success.

 How can all these be incorporated into coaching as a parent?

-Before coaches begin to coach a person, they identify the person’s area of interest, strengths, and weaknesses.
+Before coaches start coaching a new client, they identify the person’s goals, interests, strengths, and weaknesses.
 There are certain things parents need to ensure are in place to create an enabling environment to coach their children.

 The same principle should apply to a parent who wants to be a coach to their children.
 Identify their talents, and then you can:

 Perhaps a child wants to bag the first prize in a spelling bee.
 The parent, as a coach, has identified and understood that the child has a passion for articulating words, which is great.
 Then, set the benchmark.
 “We need to cover 1,000 words in five days” This would help the child set sight on what needs to be achieved.
 In addition to clear goals, the actions can easily be measured to ensure progress.